Job Purposes & Core Details

 - work to the company's values - Because People Matter

-- undertake CPD (continuous professional development) and use appraisals and supervision fully.
+- undertake CPD (continuous professional development with the support of your line manager and use appraisals and supervision fully.

 - keep your registration and membership to relevant professional bodies up to date and valid.

-- undertake any outstanding require qualification for registration, or if not working in a registered service qualify at SVQ Level 3 in Health and Social Care.
+- undertake any outstanding require qualification for registration, or if not working in a registered service qualify at the minimum of SVQ level 2 in Health and Social Care.